Dorothy Kilgallen: Career

 Beginning in April 1945, Kilgallen and Kollmar co-hosted a weekday radio talk show on WOR 710 AM.
 Breakfast With Dorothy and Dick was broadcast live from their 16-room apartment at 640 Park Avenue.
 The show followed them when they bought a neo-Georgian townhouse at 45 East 68th Street in 1952.
 The radio program, like Kilgallen's newspaper column, mixed entertainment news and gossip with serious matters.
 Kilgallen and Kollmar occasionally had a major league baseball player as a guest on the show.

 The couple continued doing the show from their home, with most broadcasts airing live, until 1963.
 Kilgallen's longtime fellow panelist on What's My Line, Arlene Francis, also hosted a weekday talk show on WOR for many years, starting in 1960.

+Magazine inserts in Sunday editions of newspapers carried Kilgallen's articles over a period of decades.
+So did at least two magazines owned by the Hearst corporation: Good Housekeeping and Cosmopolitan.
+The Billy Rose Theatre Division of the New York Public Library for the Performing Arts has, in its Kilgallen collection, a 1964 piece she wrote about newlyweds Elizabeth Taylor and Richard Burton in the German-language weekly Quick, published by the Bauer Media Group in Munich.

 As part of Kilgallen’s Hearst corporation job duty of interviewing young singers who were starting careers at New York’s trendy nightclubs, she befriended singer Johnnie Ray in 1952 during his rise to international fame.
 Their close relationship lasted until her death.